matt-manes/hassle/README.md

   -ca COMMIT_ALL, --commit_all COMMIT_ALL
                         Git stage and commit all tracked files with this supplied commit message.
 If 'build' is passed, all commits will have message: 'chore: build v{current_version}
   -s, --sync            Pull from github, then push current commit to repo.
+  -dv, --dependency_versions
+                        Include version specifiers for dependencies in pyproject.toml.
+  -up UPDATE, --update UPDATE
+                        Excpects one argument: "major", "minor", or "patch".
+Passing "-up minor" is equivalent to passing the cli string: "-b -t -i -iv minor -uc -ca build -s".
+To publish the updated package, the -p/--publish switch needs to be added to the cli input.
 </pre>